luandro/yt-stripe-nextjs-supabase/README.md

          2. Enable Row Level Security (RLS) for all tables
          3. Create policies for authenticated users and service roles
       - Run the SQL to create the database structure
+      - In the SQL Editor, click "Create new query" or "New query" button
-      - Then add the trigger function with this SQL:
+      - Paste the following SQL to create the trigger function for handling new users:

       ```sql
       CREATE OR REPLACE FUNCTION public.handle_new_user()